-The principal focus of research is to expand the teacher's role as inquirer about teaching and learning.
+The principal focus of practitioner-focused educational research is to expand the teacher's role as inquirer about teaching and learning.
 Teachers' research questions emerge from areas they consider problematic or from discrepancies between what is intended and what occurs in the classroom.
 Such research is a deliberate, solution-oriented investigation that is conducted by the classroom teacher.